Mourners are expected to line the streets of Blackhall Colliery ahead of the six-year-old boy's funeral.

 What’s his connection to Jermain Defoe?

-Bradley is a huge football fan and a supporter of Sunderland.
+Bradley was a huge football fan and a supporter of Sunderland.

-Throughout his illness the club have been keen to support Bradley and he struck up a friendship with England striker Jermain Defoe.
+Throughout his illness the club were keen to support Bradley and he struck up a friendship with England striker Jermain Defoe.

-Bradley has been lucky enough to lead the team out onto the pitch on a number of occasions, holding the hand of Defoe.
+Bradley was lucky enough to lead the team out onto the pitch on a number of occasions, holding the hand of Defoe.
 He also accompanied Defoe onto the Wembley pitch as the England star was recalled to the national team for a match against Lithuania in April.

 Defoe has also visited Bradley on a number of occasions during his hospital treatment.

 In January Bradley had a shot at the goal during the warm-up for Sunderland’s match against Chelsea.

 His goal was picked as Match Of The Day’s goal of the month.